adamsitar/sequential_fifo_queue/README.md

 **Local Buffer**
 The top-level allocator that manages a fixed pool of uniformly-sized memory blocks.
 All memory in the system is allocated from this single contiguous buffer.
 Block size and count are configured at compile time.

-**Dynamic Buffer**
-A mid-level allocator that receives large blocks from the local buffer and subdivides them into smaller blocks on demand.
-Manages its own metadata within the allocated blocks, avoiding external storage overhead.
-Multiple dynamic buffers can share a single local buffer.

 **Growing Pool**
-An allocator that dynamically grows by allocating new segment managers on demand.
+Allocator that dynamically grows by allocating new segment managers on demand.
 Provides effectively unlimited capacity (within upstream limits) while maintaining compact pointer representations using growing_pool_ptr.

 **Segment Manager**
 Manages a fixed number of memory segments, each subdivided into uniform blocks.
-Provides the foundation for growing_pool's scalability.
+Provides the foundation for growing_pool's scalability, is only for interal use by the `growing_pool`.

 ### Static Allocator Pattern